 “He’s-s-s not here.”

-“We’re working a missing person case on a friend of his.”
+“We’re working a missing person case on a friend of his and would like to talk to him.”

 We were at the right place.
 The man was Daniel’s father.
-He struggled with his pants while talking through the storm door.
+He continued to struggle with his pants while talking to us through the storm door.
 There was a woman behind him, peeking over his shoulder, who looked to be in her thirties.
 I asked if we could come in, and he opened the door.
-Morgan spoke to the father while Bobby and I spoke to the woman, Daniel’s sister.
+Morgan spoke to the father while Bobby and I spoke to the woman.
+She was Daniel’s sister.
 She was frightened.
 When we asked her why, she said she was afraid of Daniel.
-We asked if she knew Rodney Nordby.
+We asked her if she knew Rodney Nordby.

 “Why?
 Is he dead?”